bleonardi/text_similarity_and_modeling/README.md

 # Text Similarity and Modeling
 A document similarity and topic modeling script.
 Allows one to use HathiTrust Research Center (HTRC) worksets, or simply collections of .txt documents to compare with a target document also in .txt format.
+Both the similarity metric and topic modeling use a combination of Python's [NLTK](https://www.nltk.org/) and [GenSim](https://radimrehurek.com/gensim/) packages.
+## Similarity Metrics
+## Topic Modeling

 ## Steps
 From the command line, run `text_sim_model.py`_`is_HTRC has_custom_stop file_locs num_compare num_topics`_.